seL4/microkit/docs/manual.md

 This means that the maximum fraction of CPU time the PD can consume is budget/period.

 The budget cannot be larger than the period.
 A budget that equals the period (aka. a "full" budget) behaves like a traditional time slice: After executing for a full period, the PD is preempted and put at the end of the scheduling queue of its priority.
-In other words, PDs with full budgets are scheduled round-robin with a time slice defined by the period.
+In other words, PDs with equal priorities and full budgets are scheduled round-robin with a time slice defined by the period.

 The **priority** determines which of the runnable PDs to schedule.
 A PD is runnable if one of its entry points has been invoked and it has budget remaining in the current period.
 Runnable PDs of the same priority are scheduled in a round-robin manner.

 The **passive** determines whether the PD is passive.
-A passive PD will have it's scheduling context revoked after initialisation and then bound instead to the PD's notification object.
-This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context, or when the PD receives a *protected procedure* by another PD, whereby the passive PD will run on the scheduling context of the callee.
+A passive PD will have its scheduling context revoked after initialisation and then bound instead to the PD's notification object.
+This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context.
+When the PD receives a *protected procedure* by another PD or a *fault* caused by a child PD, the passive PD will run on the scheduling context of the callee.

 ## Memory Regions {#mr}